-The project duration is exactly 4 years.
-Projects shorter than 4 years will not be accepted.
+The project duration is exactly 3 years.
+Proposals for projects that are longer or shorter than three years are not eligible and will not be accepted.

-3. Research fields
+3 Research Fields

 In order to make targeted use of the financial resources available, the following thematic areas were chosen for this call: